Dean Petrich was born September 15, 1950 in Seattle.

 local reputation.
 He has expanded his performances from private parties

 to include company picnics, festivals, and choreographed stage shows.
+His dream now is to produce a series of Deano the Clown movies.

 The piano business